New York World’s Fair Virtual

 Long-time World’s Fair historian Kyle Supley will lead this limited edition “virtual tour” — which you can take from the comfort of your own home!

-The next tour dates are set for June 10th at 7 pm and July 15th at 7 pm.
+The next tour date is set for July 15th at 7 pm.

 NOTE: This tour is given as a video conference call.
 When you book your ticket, you’ll be emailed further instructions about how to join the call.

 Tour the site of the New York World’s Fairs of 1939/40 & 1964/65 as we celebrate the 80th and 55th Anniversaries of the Fairs!
 Historian and World’s Fair collector Kyle Supley will lead you on a fun-filled and fascinating walk, in which you’ll hear about the planning and construction of the Fairs, while visiting the sites of the Fairs’ most famous exhibits.